5l1v3r1/p0wnedReverse/README.md

 ### How to Compile it:

+When you need to setup a DNS tunnel, then comment/uncomment LHost, LPort and Domain variable and change PowerCat settings.
+Make sure you change the LHost and LPort variable to suit your needs (e.g. Listener IP/Port).

 To compile p0wnedReverse you need to import this project within Microsoft Visual Studio or if you don't have access to a Visual Studio installation, you can compile it as follows:

 To Compile as x86 binary: